Long-billed honeyeater

 The long-billed honeyeater (Melilestes megarhynchus) is a species of bird in the family Meliphagidae.
 It is monotypic within the genus Melilestes.

 Distribution and habitat

 It is found in New Guinea and offshore islands, where its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
+Long-billed honeyeaters do not migrate.
+The average generation length of it is 5.8 years.